Robert Louis Stevenson: Education

 In September 1857, when he was six years old, Stevenson went to Mr Henderson's School in India Street, Edinburgh, but because of poor health stayed only a few weeks and did not return until October 1859, aged eight.
 During his many absences, he was taught by private tutors.
 In October 1861, aged ten, he went to Edinburgh Academy, an independent school for boys, and stayed there sporadically for about fifteen months.
 In the autumn of 1863, he spent one term at an English boarding school at Spring Grove in Isleworth in Middlesex (now an urban area of West London).
 In October 1864, following an improvement to his health, the 13-year-old was sent to Robert Thomson's private school in Frederick Street, Edinburgh, where he remained until he went to university.
 In November 1867, Stevenson entered the University of Edinburgh to study engineering.
-He showed from the start no enthusiasm for his studies and devoted much energy to avoiding lectures.
+From the start he showed no enthusiasm for his studies and devoted much energy to avoiding lectures.
 This time was more important for the friendships he made with other students in The Speculative Society (an exclusive debating club), particularly with Charles Baxter, who would become Stevenson's financial agent, and with a professor, Fleeming Jenkin, whose house staged amateur drama in which Stevenson took part, and whose biography he would later write.
 Perhaps most important at this point in his life was a cousin, Robert Alan Mowbray Stevenson (known as "Bob"), a lively and light-hearted young man who, instead of the family profession, had chosen to study art.

+Holidays in Swanston

+In 1867 Stevenson's family took a lease on Swanston Cottage, in the village of Swanston at the foot of the Pentland Hills, for use as a summer holiday home.
+They held the lease until 1880.
+During their tenancy, the young Robert Louis made frequent use of the cottage, being attracted by the quiet country life and the feeling of remoteness.
+It is likely that the time he spent there influenced his later writing as well as his wider outlook on life, particularly his love of nature and of wild places.
+The house and its romantic location are thought to have inspired several of his works.